 - Using a large spoon, drop clusters of cashews onto prepared baking sheet.
 I usually use about 6-7 cashews per cluster.

-- Top each cluster with a sprinkle of sea salt.
+- Let chocolate set for 10 minutes and then top each cluster with a sprinkle of sea salt.

-- Store in an airtight container at room temp.
-Enjoy!
+- Allow chocolate to fully harden before storing.
+Store in an airtight container at room temp.

 - I highly recommend roasted cashews as they add a nice crunch and roasting them brings out the flavor of the cashews.
 That said, raw cashews can be used as well.